el-equipo-sin-nombre/Moons-of-Uranus/README.md

 The N-body problem, which focuses on finding the trajectories of several moving bodies subject to the forces exerted on each other, is one of the classical subject to the forces they exert on each other, is one of the classical problems of mechanics and astronomy, in our case we chose the planet of Uranus and its moons.
 Within the astronomical context, the force of interaction is the force of gravity and the bodies in question can be planets, stars, galaxies, etc.

-A model must interpret reality, for this reason, the description of the phenomenon we are investigating must be as accurate as possible.
-In this case, the model we are working with is not very exact, since it uses Newton's Law.
-And what we need to make it more exact is to use Einstein's Theory of relativity, but since the problem is more complex, we decided to use Newton's Law because it gets good results.
+This model we are working with, as we mentioned before, uses Newton's law, but to have more realistic results, it would be necessary to use Einstein's theory of relativity.
+In this case, the problem would be more complex, so we decided to use Newton's Law because good results were obtained.

 ## Resources
 We provide a list of links from different websites and the information we get from each one.